CasualX/chipgame/readme.md

 ### Publish from Source

 1. Run either `./scripts/publish.sh` or `scripts\publish.bat` on Linux/macOS or Windows, respectively.
-2. Find the packaged release in `target/publish/`.
+2. Find the packaged release in `target/publish/` and compressed to `target/chipgame.zip`.

 Controls
 --------